npang4/TicTacToe/README.md

 # TicTacToe
-Created a Tic Tac Toe game for my Intro C++ class
+Created a Tic Tac Toe game for my Intro C++ class that features 2 players